EXOTIC & contrasting coastlines

 CATTLEWASH BEACH

-Cattlewash holds cherished of memories from my childhood, as my parents’ beach house sat right on its shores.
+Cattlewash holds cherished memories from my youth, as my parents’ beach house sat right on its shores.
 Each summer, friends filled nearby beach houses as we enjoyed two months of endless fun.
 After a long day sun bathing and body surfing in the rolling waves, we spent the evening playing cards and board games, never once turning on a TV.

 Long ago, farmers brought cattle to wade in the ocean, giving this vibrant east coast beach its fitting name.